1austrartsua1/projSplitFit/docs/examples.rst

 unnormalized data, such as new test data.
 The ``descale`` option is not available when the loss term is composed with a linear operator.

-If the model was formulated with an intercept term, then the intercept term is the first element of the vector returned by ``getSolution``.

-The method ``getScaling()`` returns the scaling vector used in normalization.
+The ``ProjSplitFit`` method ``getScaling()`` returns the scaling vector used in normalization.
 This scaling vector can then be applied to normalize new test data.
 For example, to normalize a new test datapoint ``xtest``, one could write::

   scaling = projSplit.getScaling()
   x_test_normalized = xtest/scaling

+If the model was formulated with an intercept term, then the intercept term is the first element of the vector returned by ``getSolution``.